ryancahildebrandt/resume/README.md

 - Use knowledge of client and internal company procedures to resolve tax issues in a timely manner
 - Coordinate with team members and leads to resolve assigned tasks efficiently, while continuing to learn new problem solving procedures daily
 - Taking advantage of optional company trainings in Excel, Access, SQL database management, and Microsoft VBA

-### RIT & Varsity Tutors - Tutor

-*Sept 2019 - Present*<br>
-*Rochester, NY*<br>

--Provide in-person and online tutoring services for students ranging from high school to PhD level, in a range of topics including statistics, psychology, Japanese, R, and data analysis

 ### RIT - Research & Teaching Assistant